-- XT-PIC The old AT computer interrupts that have been around for a long time. - IO-APIC-edge The voltage signal on this interrupt transitions from low to high, creating an edge, where the interrupt occurs and is only signaled once.
+- XT-PIC The old AT computer interrupts. - IO-APIC-edge The voltage signal on this interrupt transitions from low to high, creating an edge, where the interrupt occurs and is only signaled once.
 This kind of interrupt, as well as the IO-APIC-level interrupt, are only seen on systems with processors from the 586 family and higher. - IO-APIC-level Generates interrupts when its voltage signal goes high until the signal goes low again.

-4.2.10 /proc/iomem
+2.2.10. /proc/iomem